-Staying in touch can be difficult for deployed service members and their loved ones.
-The military has worked hard to set up communication channels, including email and other mail systems, to ensure that service members and those close to them can keep in contact across the miles.
+The military established communication channels, including email and other mail systems, to ensure that service members and those closest to them have the ability to remain connected during deployments.

 Communicating in general